jgoizueta/jgoizueta.github.io/_posts/2015-06-14-table-helpers.markdown

 We had to complicate a bit those helpers, but our views are still nice and clean.

-There's still one thing we can improve, say we're using our cell-merging in two columns:
+There's still one thing we can improve, though.
+Let's say we're using our cell-merging in two columns:

 ```markup